gas-buddy/swagger-csharp-client/README.md

 1. Outside the container, but inside this project run `git clone {repoName}`
 2. Inside the container, run `npm run generate-from-spec {path_to_swagger_doc} {directory_of_repo} {package_name}`
 3. Outside the container, add the files, do a PR or a force push or whatever you like.

+## Appveyor integration
+This repo will create an Appveyor.yml file that will get appveyor to build from the c-sharp-client branch.
+You will need to add your project to Appveyor an initially set it to look at the c-sharp-client branch.